wilsonrf/product-category/README.md

 gradle bootRun -Dspring.profiles.active=default
 ```

-## Running on production, using openExchangeRate.org and a local mariadb
+## Running on production, using a local mariadb

 ### RUN mariadb
 ```